 Going to the dentist can be a frightening experience for adults and children, but if children start going to the dentist early, they will learn that it is a normal part of their life and become comfortable with it.
 We are a family dental office and provide dental care for patients of all ages.
 We want our youngest patients to be comfortable and happy when they come to our office so that we can start them on the road to a lifetime of good oral health.

 Dental care for children should start early.
 Children have about 20 baby teeth by the time they are two years old.
 That’s the time for you to start brushing your child’s teeth with a soft toothbrush and gentle fluoride toothpaste, twice a day.
 You can begin teaching your child to brush their own teeth, but you should help them for a while, and start flossing at this age if your child is willing.

 The first visit to our office might be scary for your children, but you can focus on it being an adventure, and being good for their teeth and their smile.
-Our children’s dentist will help your child feel at ease while giving them a thorough oral examination.
+Our dental team will help your child feel at ease while giving them a thorough oral examination.

 Children can be susceptible to dental and oral health problems, but there are many preventative measures you can take:

 – Your child’s diet is an important factor in their dental health.
 After brushing their teeth at night, your child should not eat again before they go to bed.
 Try to limit sugar in your child’s diet, and encourage them to drink water throughout the day.
 This can reduce the chances of cavities forming.